 Choosing the best exercise to burn fat can often be a matter of personal choice depending on your ability or disability, your age, your lifestyle and your personal likes and dislikes.
 Further down is a list of various exercises for shedding those pounds and getting fit and healthy for young and old alike...

 Note: Exercising regularly but continuing to eat junk food will NOT help you to burn fat and lose weight.
-If you're eating more calories and fat than you're burning off throughout the day and during exercise then you'll simply put weight on.
+If you're eating more calories and fat than you're burning off throughout the day and/or during exercise then you'll simply put weight on, or at best you'll not lose a single pound but will be punishing your body to lose weight which makes no sense at all.

-Read on for lots more information or click the link below to drop down to the various exercises.Go Straight to The Exercises...
+Please read on for lots more information or click the link below to drop straight down to the various exercises....Go Straight to The Exercises...

 I believe that the idea of turning fat into muscle and of muscle turning into fat has developed from those two statements despite it being impossible.
 Adipose tissue (fat) and muscle tissue are two completely different tissues and neither one can turn into the other, fact!

-You can of course exercise to burn fat and tone up your muscles at the same time though.
+You can of course exercise to burn fat away while toning up your muscles at the same time though.
 This is one of the benefits of regular exercise and what this page is all about.
 And, if you’re muscular and you stop training, your muscles will simply contract and shrink overtime.
 They CANNOT turn into fat.
 Yes, you might put on weight if you don’t watch what you eat, but that’s down to diet and not because you’ve stopped weight training.

 You only have to look at someone like Arnold Schwarzenegger to see this.
 He's smaller than he was but he isn’t overweight is he.
 Yes, he might do a bit of weight training still, but that doesn’t keep him from putting on weight.
 He obviously keeps an eye on what he eats to keep in shape at his age which is what you'd expect from a man as successful as him in health and fitness.
 After all, he was crowned Mr Olympia seven times and bodybuilders are well-known as diet and nutritional fanatics, and, when you're as successful as he was in that area, it isn't something that just leaves you when you stop competing.
-Keeping in good shape is who he is.
+Keeping in good shape is who he is and will probably be to the day he dies.

-My advice to you is to weigh yourself in the morning once a week on the same day while naked, and preferably after going to the toilet (emptying your bowels).
-This gives you your 'true weight' at that time.
-Write it down and keep a diary of your weekly weight and what you eat every day throughout the week.
+Once you start a regular exercise routine alongside a healthy eating plan my advice is to weigh yourself weekly.
+This should be done in the morning once a week on the same day while naked and preferably after going to the toilet (emptying your bowels).
+This gives you your 'true weight' as I call it.
+Write it down and keep a diary of your 'weekly weight' and what you eat every day throughout the week.
+If you also want to take weekly measurements of your tummy, thighs and upper arms to see if they reduce in size over the week/s too then do so, but remember, the scales tell the truth and are the main weight-gain or weight-loss indicator.

 If you have not lost any weight after the first week then make slight adjustments to your diet by applying and refining the quick weight loss tips predominantly.
 These 'tips' are the cornerstone of weight loss.
-Exercise is a supplement to enhance metabolic stimulation and overall health and fitness, but it is not key to weight loss in my opinion.
-I've lost a lot of weight through strict diets alone without any exercise whatsoever which proves this to me.
+Exercise is a supplement to enhance metabolic stimulation and overall health and fitness, and, although we can use exercise to burn fat, it is not the key to weight loss in my opinion.
+I've lost a lot of weight through strict diets alone without any exercise whatsoever which proves this to me, and, if you believe what I say, you'll believe it too.
 That's not to say that exercise can't be used to lose weight because it can.
-It just needs to be combined with a healthy, low-fat, high-fibre diet for optimum results.
+It just needs to be combined with a healthy, low-fat, reduced-carb, high-fibre diet for optimum results.

 Developing your own exercise routine is something that comes from experience over time.
 The general approach is roughly the same for all exercises though, which is to take your time and become accustomed to any exercise before increasing intensity and duration.
 This is discussed in more depth in the accompanying text for 'walking' starting under the sub-heading 'walking for weight loss' and should be applied to all exercises and their routines.